thin-edge/thin-edge.io/docs/src/understand/digital-twin.md

 This software implements the abstraction, publishing telemetry data and handling operation requests.

 Similar to a device representation, a service is free to define what it should represent.
-It can be an operation process, an application, some thin-edge components, or some other custom entity.
+It can be an operation process, an application, some %%te%% components, or some other custom entity.
 From a digital twin perspective a service is a source of telemetry data that is running on a device.

 ### Nested Devices